 The Company's capital spending program is mainly focused on maintenance capital expenditures, consisting of costs to maintain the assets currently operating, such as costs to replace or refurbish assets during routine maintenance, and growth capital expenditures, consisting of costs to construct new assets, costs to complete the construction of assets where construction is in process, and capital expenditures related to acquiring additional thermal customers.
-For the years ended December 31, 2017, 2016, and 2015, the Company used approximately \$31 million, \$20 million, respectively, to fund capital expenditures in clusters in district energy centers.
-Growth capital expenditures in 2015 primarily related to the servicing new customers in district energy centers within the Thermal segment and construction of the Company's solar generating assets.
+For the years ended December 31, 2017, 2016, and 2015, the Company used approximately \$31 million, \$20 million, respectively, to fund capital expenditures, including maintenance capital expenditures of \$27 million, \$16 million and \$20 million, respectively.
+Growth capital expenditures in 2017 were in primarily in the Thermal segment and relate to servicing new customers in district energy centers.
+Growth capital expenditures in 2016 and 2015 primarily related to the servicing new customers in district energy centers within the Thermal segment and construction of the Company's solar generating assets.
 The Company develops annual capital spending plans based on projected requirements for maintenance and growth capital.
 The Company estimates \$32 million of maintenance expenditures for 2018.
 These estimates are subject to continuing review and adjustment and actual capital expenditures may vary from these estimates.